Geneva Freeport: Use in international art crime

 In November 2015 the director of the Louvre, Jean-Luc Martinez, submitted a report on the protection of cultural heritage to UNESCO that denounced the role of the Geneva, Luxembourg and Singapore Freeports in the trafficking of stolen cultural goods.
 However, the European Commission's response to the report, in a meeting chaired by Luxembourg, "took great care not to mention the case of the freeports".

 In January 2016, officers from the Art Crimes squad of the Italian Carabinieri, in collaboration with Swiss authorities, raided a storage unit that British antiquities dealer Robin Symes rented at the Geneva Freeport.
 It was found to contain a huge quantity of stolen antiquities, nearly all of which were believed to have been looted by the Medici gang from Etruscan- and Roman-era archaeological sites in Italy and other locations over at least 40 years.
 Packed inside 45 crates, investigators discovered some 17,000 Greek, Roman and Etruscan artefacts, including two stunning Etruscan terracotta sarcophagi, topped by painted, life-sized reclining figures; hundreds of whole or fragmentary pieces of rare Greek and Roman pottery, statuary and bas-reliefs: fragments of a fresco from Pompeii; and a marble head of Apollo thought to have been looted from the Baths of Claudius near Rome.
 The artifacts were estimated to be worth hundreds of millions of pounds, with the head of Apollo alone valued at £30 million (US$44 million).
 Symes is alleged to have hidden the objects at the Geneva Freeport soon after his partner's death, to conceal them from the executors of his estate and keep their huge value out of any settlement.

 In April 2016, Geneva prosecutors opened a criminal probe into the ownership of Modigliani’s “Seated Man with a Cane” in storage at the Freeport, and seized the painting to determine its origins.
-It was allegedly looted by the Nazis from its original owner, Parisian art dealer Oscar Stettiner, who passed away before he could retrieve it, and its whereabouts were unknown until it appeared at an auction in 2008 but didn't sell.
+It was allegedly looted by the Nazis from its original owner, Parisian art dealer Oscar Stettiner, who died before he could retrieve it, and its whereabouts were unknown until it appeared at an auction in 2008 but didn't sell.
 Its current owner, art collector David Nahmad, stated that he had obtained it in 1996 and that no evidence linking it to Stettiner existed.

 Many of the paintings acquired by the primary suspect in Malaysia’s 1MDB corruption scandal, Jho Low, were stored at the Freeport when they were forfeited in 2016.

 In a 2018 report, the European Commission observed that increases in demand for freeports was positively correlated to stricter banking regulations, where freeports continue to offer the most secrecy, making them hotspots for crime.
 It cited the Bouvier Affair and the Geneva Freeport as examples.